Streamlining Event Payments: Choosing the Right Platform

 - Scalability for Large Events: The platform must handle massive ticket sales for high-profile events efficiently.

-Larger events often require more robust fraud protection measures.
+- Tailored Fraud Protection for Larger Events: Larger events often require more robust fraud protection measures.

-The platform should equally cater to smaller events with lower fraud risk.
+- Suitability for Smaller Events: The platform should equally cater to smaller events with lower fraud risk.

 "The platform shuld be able to scale to handle very large on sales, versus obviously smaller events,” Brand says.